pshields/cyber_ui/README.md

 Cyber UI provides Angular components and services for task management and related topics. `Cyber` (short for cybernetics), as used in this project's title, refers to the capability of humans to augment their abilities using technology.

+This software is currently pre-alpha and under active development.
+Most of the v1 features are not yet implemented.
 Support the ongoing development of this project at https://patreon.com/pshields.

 ## Development